A Simple Explanation of Market Days Supply

 How can calculating MDS help your dealership?
 First and foremost, it will aid you in figuring out what cars your customers want.
 Cars will move off your lot at record speeds when you buy desirable inventory.
 Furthermore, MDS can help you to keep your pricing competitive to attract customers while still protecting your profit.
 Finding the perfect balance can be hard when it comes to pricing vehicles, and MDS can be your best ally.

-A great way to take advantage of Market Days’ Supply and other data for your dealership is to use Laser Appraiser Desktop.
-The Desktop provides VIN valuation, vehicle sourcing, vehicle appraisal, RETAIL MARKET PRICING, Exit Strategies, and much more.
+A great way to take advantage of Market Days Supply and other data for your dealership is to use Laser Appraiser Dealer Studio.
+Dealer Studio provides VIN valuation, vehicle sourcing, vehicle appraisal, RETAIL MARKET PRICING, Exit Strategies, and much more.
 To put it simply, Dealer Studio will help you FIND vehicles, APPRAISE them, PRICE them, and SELL them.